netmeansnet/NmnMultiUserBundle/Resources/doc/index.md

 ### 8. Create your controllers

-Nmn\MultiUserBundle\Controller\RegistrationController can handle registration flow only for the first user passed to discriminator, in this case user_one.
+PUGX\MultiUserBundle\Controller\RegistrationController can handle registration flow only for the first user passed to discriminator, in this case user_one.
 To handle flow of user_two you must configure a route and add a controller in your bundle.